 Based on revitalizing both the existing structures on the site and the commercial presence within the area, the owner sought to complete a diversely mixed-use development with a wide variety of services that would engage the community and enrich their day-to-day life.
 Restaurants to residential, retail to office, marketable functions are laced into the fabric of the project to further enhance the community and bring new patrons into this area of Albuquerque.
-It was also important that businesses within the development be local, for locally owned businesses build stronger communities by sustaining vibrant town centers, connecting neighbors through economic and social relationships, and ultimately, contributing to local economic causes.
+It was also important that businesses within the development be local, for locally owned businesses build stronger communities by sustaining vibrant town centers, contributing to local economic causes.